- Assessor's Office

 Students will view actual pictures and video of crime and accident scenes, have the opportunity to take the actual physical fitness test required for police officers, can be exposed to O.C. (pepper) spray, and will take part in the Firearms Training Simulator and shoot the Amherst Police standard issued handgun.
 In addition to the regularly scheduled sessions, students will ride with an officer for an 8-hour tour of duty and participate in a courtroom observation.

 Parental consent is required for students to participate in the academy.
 All applicants must successfully complete a background investigation and interview.
 Applications may be found below.
-Completed applications must be submitted to the Amherst Police Department by May 1, 2018.
-Any questions, please contact Officer John McGarvey at (716) 689-1387.
+Completed applications must be submitted to the Amherst Police Department by June 1, 2018.
+Any questions, please contact Officer Trey Johnson at (716) 689-1387.

 Rules and Regulations